 6. The Bridge Pose (Setubandhasana)

 The bridge, an intermediate level pose, is quite similar to Kegel exercises.
-Holding the pose will flex your hips, strengthen the muscles around the vagina, and even tone your thighs and
+Holding the pose will flex your hips, strengthen the muscles around the vagina, and even tone your thighs and butt.
+This is one of the poses that can improve the quality of and your control over orgasms.

 - Lie on your back and bend your knees.
 Keep your feet hip-width apart.